Repelente808/Repots/README.md

-Only avaiable for Arch using hyprland, can be installed in other distros, but youll need to download manually each app
+Only avaiable for Arch (prob arch based too, not tested yet, i'm a little dumb in this area) using hyprland, can be installed in other distros, but youll need to download manually each app

 Instalation